LaoArchAngel/fsw-wiki/questions_oop.markdown

+# Object-Oriented Programming Interview Questions

-*Questions related to OO skills, for example: questions around IoC, Encapsulation, Data Abstraction, Polymorphism and Inheritance.*
+Questions related to OO skills, for example: questions around IoC, Encapsulation, Data Abstraction, Polymorphism and Inheritance.

 ---

-# Phone Screen Questions
+## Phone Screen Questions

-## Easy Questions
+### Easy Questions

-## Med Questions

-## Hard Questions
+__Q: What is an abstract class?__

+__A: A class that cannot be instantiated and is used as a base class for other abstract classes or concrete classes.
+Abstract classes can have implemented members as well as abstract, non-implemented members.__

 ---

+__Q: What is an interface?__

+__A: A contract that the implementing class needs to fulfill.
+It cannot contain any implementation.
+It only defines a portion of the implementing's class structure.__

+---

+### Med Questions

+__Q: Class taxonomy, or the act of representing classes as a hierarchy of inherited behavior and attributes, is considered an anti-pattern in most cases.
+Why?__

+---
+__A: Class taxonomy is the act of prefering inheritance over implementation.
+Deep inheritance chains conceal properties and functionality of an object and make SOLID OO harder to achieve.__

+---
+### Hard Questions

+__Q: There are several methods of Inversion of Control.
+Name two.__

+__A:  Any of the following.
+Descriptions added in case terminology is unknown.__
+* Factory
+  * The act of unloading the creation of object instances to a factory. this factory is often an implemented interface that returns the interface of an object, allowing both the factory and the object to be implementation details.
+* Service Locator
+  * Like Dependency Injection, except a Service Locator will instantiate or find an instance of the service or object.
+Sometimes considered an anti-pattern.
+* Dependency Injection
+  * The act of passing in a dependency to another class via constructor, parameter, setter, or interface.
+* Contextualized Lookup
+  * A dependency injection container.
+* Template Method Design
+  * A method that unloads part of its logic to a subclass.
+* Strategy Pattern
+  * The encapsulation of algorithms (based on an interface) that are interchangeable at runtime.
+---

-# In-person questions
+## In-person questions

-## Easy Questions
+### Easy Questions

-## Med Questions
+### Med Questions

 1. What is polymorphism, and why is it useful?